 You can address this issue in several ways:

 - Contribute to employee HSAs, or health savings accounts.
-This approach is only applicable for those enrolled in high-deductible health plans, or HDHPs.
-But the worker doesn’t necessarily have to be enrolled in your employer-sponsored group HDHP for them to be eligible.
-You can also make employer contributions to their HSA if they bought their HDHP in the individual insurance market.
+You can make employer contributions to their HSA if they bought their HDHP in the individual insurance market, or if they are part of the company’s group plan.

 Affordable Healthcare Strategies for Small Businesses